seeinglogic/ariadne/tutorial/README.md

 main calls `readloop`, which in turn starts to call more and more specific http handling functions.

-This kind of analysis is sometimes linear but can also be more complex, in which case the web UI really shines.
+Source/sink analysis sometimes shows a linear path but can also be more complex and include many paths between related functions, which is where using the web UI really helps.
 Try this functionality out on some functions of your choosing (`send_basic_response` or `convert_pcnts` are easy examples).

 In addition, you can also permanently ban functions from being displayed on the web UI and you can freeze/unfreeze the web UI to keep the graph from changing via the following functions:

-- ariadne.core.target.ban_function_from_graph(Function)
+- ariadne.core.target.ban_function_from_graph( Function )
-- ariadne.core.target.ban_set_from_graph(Iterable[Function])
+- ariadne.core.target.ban_set_from_graph( Iterable[Function] )
-- ariadne.core.target.unban_function(Function)
+- ariadne.core.target.unban_function( Function )
 - ariadne.core.freeze_graph()
 - ariadne.core.unfreeze_graph()

 ### Custom Graphs

 Ariadne allows users to generate arbitrary subgraphs of the target's callgraph and push them to the web UI.
-The graph object is a networkx DiGraph, so users can make arbitrary graphs and display them.
-For example, you can generate the N-hop neighborhood for the current function without the default limit of how many nodes are displayed by running the following commands in the Binary Ninja Python console:
+The underlying graph object is a networkx DiGraph, so users can manipulate it to make arbitrary graphs and display them.
+For example, you can generate the
+N-hop neighborhood for the current function without the default limit of how many nodes are displayed by running the following commands in the Binary Ninja Python console: